-- The values of the checkbox “To Be Billed”
+- The value of the checkbox “To Be Billed”

-- If you simply book “Piet” then the default price definition “Light Technician” will be chosen, selling price 150 euros.
+- If you simply book ‘Violet Trudeau’, the default price definition ‘Internal’ will be selected.
+In that case, the selling price is 100 euros.

-Yesplan does not prevent you from booking more resources than are available.
-Yesplan will mention this via a conflict for the event and in the list of resources.
-A conflict always mentions the required information related to possible scheduling problems so that you can decide how you want to solve this conflict.
-You can choose to ignore and mute a conflict (by clicking on “Mute” next to the conflict), or you can remove the cause of the conflict.
+Yesplan doesn’t prevent you from booking more resources than are available.
+However, Yesplan will mention this via a conflict for the event and in the list of resources.
+A conflict always mentions the required information on potential scheduling problems, allowing you to decide how you want to resolve this conflict.
+You can choose to ignore and mute a conflict (by clicking “Mute” next to the conflict in question), or you can remove the cause of the conflict.

 Yesplan will only check the availability when booking, and it will indicate a conflict if necessary.
 Resources for which a fixed quantity is available will result in conflicts if an insufficient number are available at a given moment in the planning.
-A resource that is not ‘active’ will also result in a conflict.
-Such conflicts are indicated by a black exclamation point in a yellow circle.
+A resource that isn’t active will also result in a conflict.
+Such conflicts appear with a black exclamation mark in a yellow circle.

 Overview of Booked Resources§

 In addition to the summary of all booked resources in the event inspector, other booking summaries are also available.